xtillion/venmito-template/README.md

     * DATABASE_URL: url of the the given database
     * DATABASE_USER: username of the database user
     * JWT_SECRET: secret used to generate JWT tokens
-3. Navigate to the root folder(/SpringWebServer) of the Spring app and then run the gradle command "gradlew bootRun"
+3. Navigate to the root folder(/SpringWebServer) of the Spring app and then run the gradle command `gradlew bootRun`
-4. Enter and navigate to the url localhost:8090/ on your browser
+4. Enter and navigate to the url `http://localhost:8090/` on your browser
 5. Enter the username and password to login